Meet The Experts

 The U.S. Department of Health and Human Services recognized her pioneering work, along with Dr. Jeanne Howard, with its 2002 Excellence Award for applied scholarship and research.
 Dr. Smith is a recipient of the Angels in Adoption Award (2006).

-Judy is a LCSW and adoptive mom, has been serving families and children in the field of adoption for over 20 years.
-Instrumental in launching The Cradle's international program, Judy was also a lead developer for Adoption Learning Partner's premiere course, Conspicuous Families.
+Judy, a Licensed Clinical Social Worker and adoptive mom, has been serving families and children in the field of adoption for over 30 years.
+Instrumental in launching The Cradle's international program, Judy was also a lead developer for Adoption Learning Partner's debut course, Conspicuous Families.

-She serves on the board of Adoptive Families magazine, is the past president of Joint Council on International Children's Services, and is currently serving as Adoption Learning Partners' Director of Professional Relations.
+She serves on the board of Adoptive Families magazine, is the past president of Joint Council on International Children's Services, and is currently serving as the Clinical Director of Adoption Learning Partners.

 Lynn served as a co-founder and Executive Director of Uniting Families Foundation (UFF), a licensed child welfare agency, assisting in the placement of children from orphanages overseas.
 During her tenure she assisted in the placement of more than 50 older and special needs children.